-- 1. Using Remote File Share (RFS), mount the ISO or IMG image file to the managed system through NFS, CIFS, HTTP, or HTTPs. - (i) NOTE: RFS using HTTP, basic, or digest authentication is not supported, no authentication is requored.
-For HTTPS, basic authentication is not supported, only digest authentication or no authentication is supported. - 2.
-Go to Configuration > System Settings > Hardware Settings > First Boot Device. - 3.
-Set the boot order in the First Boot Device drop-down list to select a virtual media such as floppy, CD, DVD, or ISO. - 4.
+- 1. Using Remote File Share (RFS), mount the ISO or IMG image file to the managed system through NFS, CIFS, HTTP, or HTTPs. - 2.
+Go to Configuration > System Settings > Hardware Settings > First Boot Device. - Set the boot order in the First Boot Device drop-down list to select a virtual media such as floppy, CD, DVD, ISO, Virtual Network File 1, and Virtual Network File 2. - 4.
 Select the Boot Once option to enable the managed system to reboot using the image file for the next instance only. - 5.
 Click Apply. - 6.
 Reboot the managed system and follow the on-screen instructions to complete the deployment.